ROZALIYA0206/whitepaper/technical.md

 * Full empowerment, customization and control for future updates and integrations to the Hedge platform, as well as the ability to build out more complex projects.

-* Real-time market data will allow blueprints to be solved on-chain.
+* Real-time market data will allow Blueprints to be solved on-chain.

-* A reduction in dependency on the Ethereum Network and its inherent limitations.
+* A reduction in dependency on the Ethereum network and its inherent limitations.

 * Ability to work with community members who want to build on top of our finance platform using our Developer Toolkit.